Why people come to the US from President Trump's 'shithole' countries

-- TPS countries include El Salvador, Honduras, Nepal, Nicaragua, Somalia, South Sudan, Sudan, Syria and Yemen

-(CNN)US President Donald Trump sparked outrage again Thursday when he reportedly expressed frustration with people coming to the US from "shithole countries," the latest in a series of insensitive and offensive remarks about immigrants and refugees.
+(CNN)When Donald Trump lashed out at people coming to the US from "shithole countries," it was a reaction to a plan to cut the number of people entering the country through the visa lottery program.

-According to CNN sources, at a closed-door meeting in the Oval Office, lawmakers brought a plan to Trump to cut the visa lottery in half, with the rest going to underrepresented countries in Africa and nations with Temporary Protected Status (TPS).
+According to CNN sources, at a closed-door meeting in the Oval Office, lawmakers brought a proposal to reduce the number by half, with the rest going to underrepresented countries in Africa and nations with Temporary Protected Status (TPS).

-"Why do we want all these people from shithole countries coming here?"
-Trump said, according to sources familiar with the meeting, later asking "why do we need more Haitians?
-Take them out."

-Trump has been a consistent critic of immigration -- though in his remarks he said he would be okay with Norwegian migrants -- and his administration has passed travel bans targeting primarily Muslim countries and ended TPS for Haiti and El Salvador in recent months.

-His remarks however appear ignore the fundamental humanitarian purpose of TPS, which is granted to individuals from countries where conditions such as war, natural disasters or political strife prevent citizens from returning safely.
+Trump appears to have glossed over the fundamental humanitarian purpose of TPS, which is granted to individuals from countries where conditions such as war, natural disasters or political strife prevent citizens from returning safely.

 While under TPS designation, nationals cannot be removed from the US and can work and travel in the country.
-However, it does not lead to lawful permanent resident status and people under TPS are vulnerable for removal if the designation is lifted.
+However, it does not lead to lawful permanent resident status and people under TPS can be removed if the designation is lifted.

 Jonathan Katz, author of "The Big Truck That Went By" on the failure of disaster relief efforts in Haiti, said Trump's remarks and those who have defended them ignore both the histories of these countries and US involvement in them.